-I’ll be honest, it’s always seemed strange to me to disagree with the creator of the work and on a long finished project.
-However, I do want to examine the nature of these relationships and why so many feel some are inflexible and others in need of correction.
+I’ll be honest, it’s always seemed strange to me to disagree with the creator of the work and on a long-finished project.
+However, I do want to examine the nature of these relationships and why so many feel some pairings are inflexible and others in need of correction.
 I will review them by categories of obstacles, longevity, and relatability.

 Perhaps, then, reader notions of one true pairings have far more to do with their own prejudices and experiences than it does with the text and author intent.
 For my part, I believe Jane Austen enjoyed stirring the pot and rocking the boat.
 Why should only one or two types of relationships be the epitome of romantic love?
 Why not embrace the complexity that each one is unique?

 My relationship with my husband is us frequently watching something we only half pay attention to and texting each other silly memes we find online.
 I am typically also working while he is watching a brainless podcast of video games.
 We do enjoy eating out but merely for the food, not for the atmosphere.
 Valentine’s Day, to me, does not require roses and chocolates.
-For others, however, they feel most loved when the relationship is surrounded by romantic love or sizzling lust.
+However, others feel most loved when the relationship is surrounded by romantic love or sizzling lust.